-Hearing Link was formed in 2008 as a result of a merger between Hearing Concern (formerly the British Association of the Hard of Hearing, BAHoH), and the LINK Centre for Deafened People.
+Hearing Link was formed as a result of a merger between Hearing Concern (formerly the British Association of the Hard of Hearing, BAHoH), and the LINK Centre for Deafened People.

 British Association of the Hard of Hearing (BAHoH)

 WW1 Hearing Link can trace its existence to the beginning of the 20th century, to the aftermath of the First World War where large numbers of servicemen are deafened by gunfire and warfare.

 1920s The first lipreading class for ex-servicemen takes place in Edinburgh soon after the war.
 A hard of hearing club is set up in Glasgow in 1922 and another in Birmingham in 1929.